 There were 2,046 active Scottish based vessels in 2012, the lowest recorded number of vessels and 49 less than in the previous year.
 These vessels employed a total of 4,747 fishermen, the lowest recorded number and a decline of five per cent from 2011.

 Quantity and value of landings of all species by Scottish vessels

 This Scottish Sea Fisheries Statistics publication provides a detailed overview of the quantity and value of landings of sea fish and shellfish by Scottish vessels and landings into Scotland.
 Landings data are provided according to:

 - Area of capture

 - Fishing gear used

 - Vessel size

-Data is also provided on landings by other UK vessels.
-All landings data are given in terms of live weight.
+Data on landings by other UK vessels and landings into the UK is also provided.
+All landings quantities are given in terms of live weight.